Also see: Women in American History.

 Pearl Hart, aka Pearl Bywater, Pearl Taylor, Mrs. L.P.
 Keele (1871-19??) – Born as Pearl Taylor of French descent in Lindsay, Ontario, Canada, this petite and attractive young girl would grow up to become one of the only female stagecoach robbers in the American West.

-Sarah Winnemucca Hopkins (1841?-1891) – The first Native American woman known to secure a copyright and to publish in the English language.
+Sarah Winnemucca Hopkins (1841?-1891) – The first Native American woman known to secure a copyright and publish in the English language.
 Her book, Life Among the Piutes: Their Wrongs and Claims, is an autobiographical account of her people during their first forty years of contact with explorers and settlers.

 Julie Ward Howe (1819-1910) – Born in New York City on May 27, 1819, Julie Ward would grow up to become a prominent abolitionist, social activist, poet, and is most famous for having authored “The Battle Hymn of the Republic.”

 Anne Hutchinson (1591-1643) Early champion of religious liberty and free speech, this midwife was put on trial in 1637 for her outspoken views.
 The Massachusetts General Court found her guilty of sedition and banished her from the Colony.

 Zerelda “Zee” Mimms James (1845-1900) – Zee was Jesse James’ first cousin, but this did not stop the pair from courting.
 The couple was engaged for nine years while the James-Younger Gang was in full swing before they married on April 24, 1874.

-Helen Keller (1880-1968) – Triumphing over an early childhood illness that left her blind and deaf, she went on to graduate with honors from Radcliffe College and become a world-famous lecturer, author, and advocate of rights for people with disabilities.
+Helen Keller (1880-1968) – Triumphing over an early childhood illness that left her blind and deaf, she graduated with honors from Radcliffe College.
+She became a world-famous lecturer, author, and advocate of rights for people with disabilities.

 Lillie Langtry, aka Emilie Charlotte Le Breton (1853-1929) – One of the most famous actresses of the 19th century.